 Develop a problem-solving approach in which they consider the interests and viewpoints of all group members, in addition to their own.

 Keep their constituencies informed about the deliberations and actively seek their constituents’ input.

+When desired, submit agenda items to the Management Committee at least 5 business days before the meeting takes place to ensure inclusion on the SHAC meeting agenda.
+If agenda topic(s) are submitted less than 5 days prior to a SHAC meeting, the topic(s) will be placed on the subsequent meeting’s agenda.

 Management Committee